-The PE & Sport premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, to encourage the development of healthy, active lifestyles.
+The PE and Sport Premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, to encourage the development of healthy, active lifestyles.

-At St John’s we currently employ a specialist sports coach who delivers high-quality PE lessons.
-Not only have the children received expert tuition in a range of PE lessons but the external coaching has also provided continuing professional development for teachers.
+We currently employ a specialist sports coach who delivers high quality PE lessons.
+Not only have the children received expert tuition in a range of PE lessons, but the external coaching has also provided continuing professional development for teachers.
 Class teachers have worked alongside the specialist coaches and have developed their planning and delivery of PE lessons.
-With the additional funding we will be extending the time the sports coach spends with us each week.
-This will expand the CPD opportunities for staff as every teacher will now have the opportunity to observe lessons and feedback to their year group partners.
+With the additional funding, we will be extending the time the sports coach spends with us each week.
+This will expand the CPD opportunities for staff, as every teacher will now have the opportunity to observe lessons and feedback to their year group partners.
 It will also increase the number of children who will benefit from attending the high quality lessons each week.

 To ensure all children are able to participate in weekly physical activity, each class will be provided with a spare PE kit.
 This will further ensure high participation levels.